A Technical but Important Distinction

 A.R.S. § 33-821Why This Classification Matters

-Title 42 of Arizona's statutes covers taxation, and Chapter 10 deals with documentary transfer taxes and related provisions.
-By excluding deeds of trust from that definition, Arizona ensures that creating or releasing a deed of trust does not trigger transfer tax obligations.
+Title 42 covers taxation.
+Chapter 10 deals with documentary transfer taxes and related provisions.
+By excluding deeds of trust from that definition, the law ensures that creating or releasing a deed of trust does not trigger transfer tax obligations.
 The borrower is not "selling" property to the trustee.
 The trustee holds bare legal title solely as a security device.
+This is fundamentally different from a traditional mortgage or other real estate transactions where ownership actually changes hands.

-Similarly, Title 33, Chapter 6, Article 3 addresses contracts for the conveyance of real property, including equitable conversion and other rules that apply when someone agrees to sell or transfer land.
+Similarly, Title 33, Chapter 6, Article 3 addresses contracts for the conveyance of real property.
+That includes equitable conversion and other rules that apply when someone agrees to sell or transfer land.
 A deed of trust is not a contract to convey property.
 It is a security instrument.
-By making this explicit, Arizona prevents confusion about the borrower's rights and obligations under a deed of trust.
+By making this explicit, the statute prevents confusion about the borrower's rights and obligations.

-For families managing real estate through an estate plan, this distinction reinforces that a deed of trust on property held in a living trust does not change the nature of ownership.
-The property remains in the trust, and the deed of trust simply secures the underlying loan.
+For families managing Arizona real estate through an estate plan, this distinction reinforces that a deed of trust on property held in a living trust does not change the nature of ownership.
+The property remains in the trust.
+The deed of trust simply secures the underlying loan.
+When title companies process these documents, they treat them as security instruments, not as transfers of real property.